 - 1/4 teaspoon salt

-- Preheat your oven to 350 degrees F. Line a 12x18 inch* sheet pan with parchment paper, or just spray it well with nonstick spray (or grease with butter).
+- Preheat your oven to 350 degrees F. Line an 18×13 inch half sheet pan* with parchment paper, or just spray it well with nonstick spray (or grease with butter).

 - In a medium saucepan, melt 1 cup butter and 1 cup water over medium high heat.
 Add 2 cups brown sugar and stir occasionally until it comes to a rolling boil (that means bubbles all the way across the top, not just the edges.)
 Remove from heat once it has come to a full boil.